Thomas Strange, Senior Director of Research and Development for Abbott, to Address Tri-County’s Spring GraduatesRead More

 Designed for a select group of academically talented freshmen, the Bridge to Clemson University program is a distinctive academic transfer program available by invitation only.
 Students must first apply for freshman admission to Clemson University to receive consideration for the program.
 Beginning with a strong first year academic experience at Tri-County Technical College, the Bridge program includes targeted academic advising, student support services and a student life component - all of which are designed to help students succeed in meeting Bridge academic requirements and transferring to Clemson.
-Advisers from both institutions assist students with selecting courses that transfer to Clemson.
+Advisors from both institutions assist students with selecting courses that transfer to Clemson.
 The successful collaboration between Tri-County Technical College and Clemson University allows students to make progress in their intended Clemson major during their freshman year at TCTC while preparing to enroll at Clemson beginning their sophomore year.
 The Bridge program staff at both TCTC and Clemson are committed to providing students with the educational tools and services they need to succeed.

 While grades earned at TCTC will not subsequently be included in a student's Clemson grade point ratio (GPR), the grades and credit hours a student earns at TCTC will count toward determining the student's eligibility for the South Carolina LIFE scholarship.

 Community living is one of the most important experiences for a first-year college student.
 Bridge students live in four-person apartments at Highpointe of Clemson, located four miles from Tri-County and two miles from Clemson.
-Upper class resident assistants coordinate social and academic programs and are available to assist students throughout the year.
-Daily transit service will be provided to Tri-County and Clemson University for students living at Highpointe when classes are in session.
+Upper class resident assistants (RAs) coordinate social and academic programs and are available to assist students throughout the year.
+Daily transit service is provided to Tri-County and Clemson University for students living at Highpointe when classes are in session.

 Information for current students in the Bridge to Clemson program for the 2016-2017 academic year can be found here.